stackabletech/test-dev-cluster/README.md

 This repository contains a collection of scripts that help developers of Stackable components (agent, operators, etc.) to perform integration tests locally.
 For this purpose it sets up several Docker containers.

+NOTE: This will only work if the host system is running systemd 247 or below, 248 and later will **not** work.

 ## Example usecase

 ### Dev/Test the agent